itachiCpp/itachiCpp/README.md

 ## 👩‍💻 About Me

-🌍 Moroccan 🇲🇦 | 📍 Based in Europe
+🌍 Moroccan 🇲🇦 | 📍 Based in Paris
 🔌 Energy Engineer turned **AI Explorer**
 🌊 Working in Subsea Engineering + building smart tools for automation
 💡 Passionate about using **AI to solve real-world energy challenges**